Toggle Side Panel

 Subcategory

-Xml Root Element If using XML, this it the single root element for the XML document.
+Xml Root Element If using XML, this is the root element for the XML document.

 Ignore Authentication?Whether the Method should prevent the Connector’s authentication values/HTTP Headers from being included in its Requests.